Deccan Odyssey Asia, India

 Deccan Odyssey - Members of the Club (free to join) benefit from:

-- discount off the published prices of any journey
+- Discount off the published prices of any journey.

-Fay says,"What a lovely thought, a beauty salon in a luxury train; an experience that is not quite of this world.
+Fay says,"What a lovely thought, a beauty salon in a train; an experience that is not quite of this world.
 The same could be said of some of the sites visited in Maharashtra."

 Various on-board facilities such as the Spa, internet access and laundry service are chargeable.
 There are daily newspapers, and a foreign exchange service.

-Double-Bed Deluxe Suite
+Double-Bed Deluxe Cabin

-Twin-bed Deluxe Suite
+Twin-bed Deluxe Cabin

-Dining Car.
+Dining Cars.
 The sumptuously decorated dining cars offer a single-sitting gourmet experience, allowing you to sample a variety of the region's cuisines.
 Breakfast and dinner are taken on board, with lunch occasionally taken at various destinations.